mbruges/zola/content/learn/textbook/violence-of-r-j.md

 >[](aside-note)
 > Taken from the British Library's abb on Shakespeare.
 [Read more.](https://www.britishlibrary.cn/en/articles/the-violence-of-romeo-and-juliet/)

-The play’s first audiences, perhaps at the Curtain Theatre in Shoreditch, seem to have responded powerfully to this story of  <abbr title="dangerous, likely to explode">volatile</abbr> emotions and passions lived to the extreme: the first quarto of 1597 refers to it being ‘often (with great applause) played publically'.'
+The play’s first audiences, perhaps at the Curtain Theatre in Shoreditch, seem to have responded powerfully to this story of volatile emotions and passions lived to the extreme: the first quarto of 1597 refers to it being ‘often (with great applause) played publicly'.

 It is not hard to see why.
 The play is set in Verona, but – as so often with Shakespeare – the streets we hear described on stage are also those of the bustling, overcrowded, pestilent, noisy and noisome city in which he lived and worked.
-London was a young city in the 1590s, and the crowds who took their chances with prostitutes and pickpockets in the entertainment districts were even younger; <abbr title="Made at the time">contemporary</abbr> reports suggest audiences at the open-air theatres were predominantly male, and (unlike ‘private’ indoor playhouses, where admission cost at least six times as much) were drawn from all ranks of society.
+London was a young city in the 1590s, and the crowds who took their chances with prostitutes and pickpockets in the entertainment districts were even younger; contemporary reports suggest audiences at the open-air theatres were predominantly male, and (unlike ‘private’ indoor playhouses, where admission cost at least six times as much) were drawn from all ranks of society.

 ![Illustration from Vincentio Saviolo his Practise, showing how to fight with rapier and dagger.
 BRITISH LIBRARY](/images/fencing-elizabethans.webp)